arestivo/slides/markdown/php.md

 The first expression is executed once unconditionally at the beginning of the loop.

-In the beginning of each iteration, the second expression is evaluated.
+At the beginning of each iteration, the second expression is evaluated.
 If it evaluates to *false*, the execution of the loop ends.

 At the end of each iteration, the third expression is executed.